mtijas/mqtt-fancontroller/README.md

 ##### `publish_events` and `subscribe_topics`

-The configuration file allows setting command topic which the Bridge will then listen for the commands, and the topics to which the responses from the Controller should be forwarded to.
+The configuration file allows setting command topic which the Bridge will then listen to for the commands, and the topics to which the responses from the Controller should be forwarded to.

 Command topic config example: